EvanHerman/timeline-express/readme.txt

 == Upgrade Notice ==

-= 1.3.2 - October xx, 2016 =
+= 1.3.2 - October 31st, 2016 =

 This update further extends the plugin, allowing the end user to filter text or add additional sections to Timeline Express.
-This release preps the plugin for the Twitter Feed add-on, that we are releasing.
+This release preps the plugin for the Twitter Feed add-on, and adds new features.

 **Changes:**